Master Agreement (E204CW)

-Unless superseded by a signed license agreement between you and Esri, Esri is willing to provide Esri Offerings to you only if you accept all terms and conditions contained in this Agreement.
+Unless superseded by a signed license agreement between you and Esri, Esri is willing to provide Esri Offerings and Services to you only if you accept all terms and conditions contained in this Agreement as the sole and final agreement of the parties regarding your acquisition of these Esri Offerings and Services.
 Please read the terms and conditions carefully.
 You may not use the Esri Offerings until you have agreed to the terms and conditions of the Agreement.
-If you do not agree to the terms and conditions as stated, click "I do not accept the agreement" below; you may then request a refund of applicable fees paid.
+If you do not agree to the terms and conditions as stated, click "I do not accept the Master Agreement" below; you may then request a refund of applicable fees paid.

-This Agreement is between you ("Customer") and Environmental Systems Research Institute, Inc. ("Esri"), a California corporation with a place of business at 380 New York Street, Redlands, California 92373-8100 USA.
+This Master Agreement ("Agreement") is between you ("Customer") and Environmental Systems Research Institute, Inc. ("Esri"), a California corporation with a place of business at 380 New York Street, Redlands, California 92373-8100 USA.

 1.0 GENERAL GRANT OF RIGHTS AND RESTRICTIONS

-1.2 Grant of Rights.
-In consideration of Customer's payment of all applicable fees and in accordance with this Agreement, Esri grants to Customer a personal, nonexclusive, nontransferable right to
+1.1 Grant of Rights.
+In consideration of Customer's payment of all applicable fees and in accordance with this Agreement, Esri

-a.
-Use the Esri Offerings as set forth in the Documentation and applicable Ordering Documents;

 b.
+Grants to Customer a nonexclusive, nontransferable right and license or subscription to access and use Esri Offerings as set forth in the Specifications and applicable Ordering Documents; and

-Copy and make derivative works of the Documentation for Customer's own internal use in conjunction with Customer's authorized use of Products.
+c.
+Authorizes Customer to copy and make derivative works of the Documentation for Customer's own internal use in conjunction with Customer's authorized use of Deliverables or Esri Offerings.
 Customer will include the following copyright attribution notice acknowledging the proprietary rights of Esri and its licensors in any derivative work:

 "Portions of this document include intellectual property of Esri and its licensors and are used under license.
 Copyright © [Customer will insert the actual copyright date(s) from the source materials.]
 Esri and its licensors.
 All rights reserved."